-Randomized controlled trial of fibrin sealant to reduce postoperative drainage following elective lymph node dissection.
+Randomized controlled trial of fibrin sealant to reduce postoperative drainage following elective lymph node dissection

-Swan MC., Oliver DW., Cassell OC., Coleman DJ., Williams N., Morritt DG., Giele HP.
+Swan MC., Oliver DW., Cassell OCS., Coleman DJ., Williams N., Morritt DG., Giele HP.